-Through our panel, we offer a way to set up automated commands on your server that are ran when you set them to.
+Through our panel, we offer a way to set up automated commands on your server that run when you set them to.
 Whether you want a command to run 30 minutes past the hour, every hour, or you want to execute a broadcast command every 15 minutes, we have you covered!

 Setting Up an Automation